dezed-ukaea/cppDataPipeline/README.md

 # SCRC FAIR Data Pipeline C++ API

-Currently this API implementation consists of components, assembly of these will depend on the final structure of the API itself.
+**NOTE:** Currently this API implementation consists of components, assembly of these will depend on the final structure of the API itself.

 ## Outline
 The main class the user will interact with is `DataPipeline` which has only the required methods such as `read_estimate` etc. This class has a member which is a pointer to an underlying `DataPipelineImpl_` class which performs the various procedures required to handle the data.
 A logger has been used to give as much feedback to the user as possible, the verbosity being handled by a log level argument.